eeshvardasikcm/eeshvardasikcm/README.md

 I have increased the amount of time I am spending working on Google's Carbon Project.
 I am Community Contributor.

+I wouldn't stop working for Carbon Project unless I received a one time payment of no less than $5M.
+Hopefully, Carbon Project can use my help for some time.
+I am grateful for the opportunity to be a community contributor.
+Carbon Project is the best opportunity available for my situation right now.

 ## Private repository access has been restricted
 I am no longer offering access to my private repositories.
 Maybe in the future, this feature will return.